-Newcomers to Greenbelt are al-

-Anyone interested in coaching

-or assisting a coach, should call

-Basketball Commissioners Ernie

-Varda at 474-2397 or Bill Barron
+Anyone interested in coaching or assisting a coach, should call Basketball Commissioners Ernie Varda at 474-2397 or Bill Barron at 345-2359.

-John Beauchamp is visiting
+John Beauchamp is visiting Greenbelt relatives and friends on a brief holiday from Safety Harbor, Fla.

-Get well wishes to News Review

-staff member Margaret Butler

-who has been in an accident and

-is recuperating in Suburban Hos-
+Get well wishes to News Review staff member Margaret Butler who has been in an accident and is recuperating in Suburban Hospital, Bethesda.

-Greenbelt relatives and friends on

-a brief holiday from Safety Hara late fee.